palcsta/FullStackProject/continents/README.md

 Another way to select the country is by clicking on it on the map.
 ![Image of search by filter](/docs/pics/click.gif "click")

 The list of selected countries is shown underneath the map and can be sorted differently.
+Clicking on the country in the list will get you to country's details.
+Map can also be cleared.